samu-developments/smoothratingbar/README.md

-A Star rating with touch and swipe rate enabled
+A Star rating with touch and swipe rate enabled.
+This is an updated version of https://github.com/thangmam/smoothratingbar addressing several issues I had.
+Null safe.

 * Read only and adjustable rating
 * Web Support